How often do you show up to a party just to see what delicious treats will be served?

-It’s engrained in our society that we should always come bearing treats.
-From birthdays to bereavement, we strive to show up—and outdo all the other guests—with the most sugary, salty, or otherwise rich and fattening foods we can find.
+From birthdays to bereavement, guests strive to show up with the most sugary, salty, or otherwise rich and fattening foods they can find.

 But when you think about it, is unhealthy food really a gift?
 Do people need more sugar highs?
 More stomach aches?
 More guilt-inducing indulgences that take them further away from their health goals?